-To avoid injury, never run the engine with one wheel off the ground, such as when changing a tire.
+To reduce the risk of injury, never run the engine with one wheel off the ground, such as when changing a tire.

 PREPARING TO DRIVE YOUR VEHICLE

 Utility vehicles have a significantly higher rollover rate than other types of vehicles.